-Slime logos are new-age brandmarks.
-Unlike the ones mentioned earlier, these types of logos have a cartoonish context.
-It means that instead of having a standard typeface or symbol, it has slime-inspired elements.
+Slime logos are new-age brand marks.
+Unlike the ones mentioned earlier, these types of logos have a cartoonish context, and it means that instead of having a standard typeface or symbol, it has slime-inspired elements.

 You can hire a freelance graphic designer to create a perfect slime logo that matches your branding needs.
 Even, you can get fantastic slime logo ideas from the Web before opting for one.

-If your brand is into kids’ interest or serves playful purposes, choosing a slime logo is the best idea.
+If your brand is into kids’ products or serves playful purposes, choosing a slime logo is the best idea.

 10. Fonts Inside A Shape

-These types of logos usually have a name depicted in various shapes like square, rectangles, square, and more.
-You can find many examples of logos comprising a name inside a shape such as — Levi’s, Ford, Samsung, MasterCard, and more.
+These types of logos usually have a name depicted in various shapes like squares, rectangles, and more.
+You can find many examples of logos comprising a name inside a shape: Levi’s, Ford, Samsung, MasterCard, and more.